vertexcover-io/locatr/README.md

 **Please check the examples directory for more examples.**

 #### Locatr Options
-`core.BaseLocatrOptions` is a struct with two fields used to configure caching in `locatr`.
+`locatr.BaseLocatrOptions` is a struct with two fields used to configure caching in `locatr`.

 **Fields**